Govt slashes excise duty on petrol and diesel; check new rates - BusinessToday

 Madhavi Arora, Chief Economist at Emkay Global said with the cut in petrol and diesel prices, the government will absorb ~30-40 per cent of annualised losses of OMCs on auto fuel at current prices.
 The annualised fiscal hit to the government would be ~Rs 1.55 lakh crore owing to this burden sharing, she said.

-The price hike came after a sharp increase in international crude prices linked to the ongoing conflict in West Asia, leading to higher input costs for fuel retailers.
 A government official told Business Today that the cut has been announced to offset rising global prices, and that OMCs have been instructed to not increase prices.

+Meanwhile, Nayara Energy increased petrol prices by Rs 5 per litre and diesel by Rs 3 per litre on Thursday, becoming the first major fuel retailer in India to partially pass on the recent rise in global oil prices to consumers.
 Nayara Energy operates 6,967 petrol pumps across the country’s total of 102,075 outlets.
 The company has adjusted retail prices to partly offset cost pressures, with the effective increase varying by state due to local taxes such as VAT.
 In some regions, petrol prices have risen by up to Rs 5.30 per litre.

 Other private fuel retailers have not yet raised prices.
 Jio-bp, a joint venture between Reliance Industries and BP Plc that runs 2,185 outlets, has maintained current rates despite losses on fuel sales.